json-schema-form-element/jsfe/README.md

 schemas.
 Doing so would add a huge payload to the library, and you might certainly have already those tools at hand somewhere in your stack.
 Only thing it does is resolving [JSON references](https://datatracker.ietf.org/doc/html/draft-pbryan-zyp-json-ref-03), pointing to **local definitions** only.
-Implementation is quite simple, and because this is a much needed feature for DRY-ness, recursivity…
+This is because implementation is relatively trivial, without much code, and that's a much needed feature for DRY-ness, recursivity…
-Hopefully it's easy to bring in an advanced parser along, like the [`json-schema-ref-parser`](https://github.com/APIDevTools/json-schema-ref-parser).
+Hopefully it's easy to bring in an full-featured parser / resolver along, like the [`json-schema-ref-parser`](https://github.com/APIDevTools/json-schema-ref-parser).

 ## Custom Elements Manifests